Ph-D/pokedex-reactjs-nestjs/README.md

 ### Prerequisites

-- Node.js v18 or higher is installed on your machine.
+- Node.js **v18** or higher is installed on your machine.

 ### Installation

 To install and run the project, please follow these steps:

 1. Open a terminal window and navigate to the root directory of the project.
-2. Run the following command to install the project dependencies: `npm install`
+2. Run the following command to install the project dependencies: `npm run install_pokedex`
+3. Run both frontend and backend: `npm start`

 ### Scripts